charlierdm/Marble/README.md

 - Good listening through meetings.

-- Maintaining a safe environment to express feelings when needed to.
+- Maintaining a safe environment to express feelings when needed.

 - Daily reflections on what went well and what could be done better.
 As a team we tried to refine our process whilst learning a new framework; React Native.</strong>